NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 If you look closely, you'll notice that the web address is your account name with the repo name.
 So, again, another way to get here.

-At this point we made a repo, but it is essentially empty. *(well, it has that readme file in it that we auto generated.)* Now we are going to jump to our personal machine and use the program `GitHub Desktop` to `clone` *(aka, "copy" our repo from the cloud to our local computer)*.
+At this point, we made a repo, but it is essentially empty. *(well, it has that readme file in it that we auto generated.)* Now we are going to jump to our personal machine and use the program `GitHub Desktop` to `clone` *(aka, "copy" our repo from the cloud to our local computer)*.
 Let's get to it.

 ### Setting Up GitHub Desktop